Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Introduction

-As with Bäcklund transformations, given a differential equation $\mathcal{E}$, it is often of great interest to know whether a differential substitution exists that maps its solutions into those of another equation $\mathcal{Y}$.
-Regarding this issue, in the context of evolutionary equations, Sokolov took a significant step forward in \cite{Sokolov}, highlighting a fundamental relationship between factorization via pseudosymmetries and differential substitutions.
+As with B\"{a}cklund transformations, given a differential equation $\mathcal{E}$, it is often of great interest to know whether a differential substitution exists that maps its solutions into those of another equation $\mathcal{E}'$.
+Regarding this issue, in the context of evolutionary equations, Sokolov took a significant step forward in \cite{Sokolov}, highlighting a particularly important relationship between factorisation via pseudosymmetries and differential substitutions.
 However, although Sokolov underscored the importance of pseudosymmetries through this discovery, these have been surprisingly underexplored in the literature.
-Indeed, aside from some further contributions by Sokolov himself, to the best of our knowledge this notion has been explicitly addressed only in few papers (e.g., \cite{Chet,Chet-2,Marvan}), and, in simplified forms, in studies concerning mainly the reduction of ordinary differential equations (see, for instance, \cite{Diego-lambda,Diego-Paola,Diego-Giuseppe,Muriel-Romero} and the references therein).

-As in the case of common symmetries, we can refer to pseudosymmetries of a covering $\tilde{\mathcal{E}}$ of an equation $\mathcal{E}$ as nonlocal pseudosymmetries of $\mathcal{E}$.
-This further type of extension of the notion of pseudosymmetry plays a fundamental role in this paper, together with the notion of $\mathcal{C}$-morphism and the factorization of an equation by means of pseudosymmetries.
-Indeed, in the present paper we show how the factorization by nonlocal pseudosymmetries allows us to obtain Bäcklund transformations between differential equations.
+Indeed, aside from the works of Sokolov himself, pseudosymmetries have been little studied in their full generality.
+In a simplified form, they have been used in several works mainly to reduce and integrate ordinary differential equations (see, for example, \cite{Diego-lambda,Diego-Paola,Diego-Giuseppe,Muriel-Romero} and the references therein).
+While for the particular case of integrable pseudosymmetries, some possible uses have been discussed in the study of differential coverings \cite{Chet,Chet-2} (see \cite{Kras-Vin} for the notion of differentiable covering) or as a tool to explore the effectiveness and generating power of an already known B\"{a}cklund transformation \cite{Marvan}.
+Therefore, no previous work on using pseudosymmetries addresses the important problem of determining B\"{a}cklund transformations.

+A particularly convenient approach to B\"{a}cklund transformations is based on the notion of $\mathcal{C }$-morphism.
+Indeed, all B\"{a}cklund transformations described in the literature so far can be treated as $\mathcal{C }$-morphisms connecting differential equations.
+After discussing this approach to B\"{a}cklund transformations, this paper presents a previously unexplored connection between B\"{a}cklund transformations and a type of pseudosymmetry, hereafter referred to as nonlocal pseudosymmetries.
+Indeed, we demonstrate how factorisation by nonlocal pseudosymmetries enables the derivation of B\"{a}cklund transformations, determined by the basic invariants of the exploited nonlocal pseudosymmetries.
+This is done in the case of equations admitting zero-curvature representations (ZCRs), where it is natural to consider the nonlocal pseudosymmetries defined in a kind of Riccati-type differentiable coverings, which are shown to be determined by such ZCRs.

+As illustrated by the application to several representative examples, including one involving a novel integrable equation, our framework allows for a very general structural approach, distinct from the case-by-case ones often adopted in the literature---especially in the analysis of cases where the sought B\"{a}cklund transformations also affect the independent variables.